Your puppy has arrived at their new home

-Meals – Puppies under five-months-old should eat maybe three/four meals per day.
+Meals – Puppies under five months old should eat maybe three/four meals per day.
 Water should be available always.

 Bedtime and wake-up time – To give puppy time to relieve themselves, remove their access to water approximately one hour before bed.
-If their water utensil is in the crate with them, by removing it also prevents them from spilling it all unto their bedding and therefore eliminates possibility of them getting a chill.
+If their water utensil is in the crate with them, by removing it also prevents them from spilling it all into their bedding and therefore eliminates possibility of them getting a chill.